 Note: The median remuneration of employees of the Company during the financial year 2018-19 was ₹ 2,05,003/-.
+Appointed as Whole Time Director with effect from April 01, 2019.

 - 1. The median remuneration of employees during the financial year was decreased by 16.55% due to transfer of certain employees. - 2.
 The number of permanent employees on the rolls of the Company at the end of the financial year 2018-19 was 2,580. - 3.
 The average percentage increase in the salaries of employees other than the managerial personnel was about 8.07% during the financial year 2018-19.
 The percentage increase in the remuneration of Shri Gautam Dalmia, Managing Director during the said financial year was about 30% pursuant to the annual increment and the remuneration of Shri Jai Hari Dalmia, Managing Director has reduced by 21.54% due to non payment of commission. - 4.
 It is hereby affirmed that the remuneration paid to Directors, Key Managerial Personnel and Senior Management was paid as per the Nomination and Remuneration Policy of the Company.